Ziegfeld! a new musical Ziegfeld! a new musical

 Ain’t We Got Fun

-Ida, Sweet as Apple Sider
+Ida, Sweet as Apple Cider

 Jazz Me Blues